How to Get Out of a Car Lease Early

 6. Return it and pay the penalties

 If all else fails, return the car to the dealer and end the lease early.
-Incur the fees and penalties as necessary and set up a monthly payment plan if you can’t pay them outright.
+Incur the fees and penalties as necessary, setting up a monthly payment plan if you can’t pay them outright.

 Doing this is probably better for your financial situation than having the car being repossessed or declaring bankruptcy.